drenough/drenough_forging-issues/README.md

 Have an idea for a new feature?
 Open a **Feature Request** issue!

 **Planned features (in order):**
-1. Casting Table – Simple ingot casting for copper/tin/gold
-2. Paxels – Multi-tools (pickaxe + axe + shovel)
-3. Steel Age – Advanced metal progression
+1. Steel Age – Advanced metal progression

 ---